On November 8, 2022, California voters passed Proposition 1, which codified a woman’s right to an abortion in the state

 4. How late can you have an abortion in California?

 There is no strict cut-off date as to when a pregnancy may be terminated.
-But absent special circumstances, abortion cannot be performed once the fetus becomes viable.
+But absent special circumstances, abortion services cannot be performed once the fetus becomes viable.
 By definition, a fetus becomes viable if it is likely to sustain survival outside of the uterus.
 It has to be able to survive without extraordinary medical measures.10

 Doctors determine whether a given fetus is viable.
 They make this decision on a case-by-case basis.11

 Typically, a fetus becomes viable around the 23rd week of the pregnancy.
 Doctors also consider a fetus to be viable once it weighs at least 500 grams.12

 5. Who is allowed to perform abortions?

 Not all medical professionals can provide a surgical abortion in California.
 They must have a valid medical license.
 That license cannot be revoked or suspended.
 Otherwise, it would be an illegal abortion.13

 - Nurse midwives, and

 - Physician’s assistants.14

 These abortions by medication need to happen early, however.
-They can only be conducted in the first trimester of the pregnancy.15
+These health services can only be conducted in the first trimester of the pregnancy.15

 An employer cannot require medical professionals to perform an abortion.
 Doctors also cannot be penalized for refusing to provide one.
-Healthcare facilities can also refuse to provide abortions without facing legal repercussions.16
+Healthcare facilities can also refuse to provide abortion medical care without facing legal repercussions.16